How can I prepare to take an assessment at King's?

 King’s College London Students’ Union (KCLSU) hold a variety of student-led activities throughout the academic year:

-- De-stress from exams by getting involved in a wide range of fun online activities and events during the exam season, such as Take Time In.
+- De-stress from exams by getting involved in a wide range of fun online activities and events during the exam season.

 - Positive Peers are student partners of KCLSU Wellbeing, who create student-only spaces and promote positive mental health and wellbeing for all students at King’s.